 Cooking event: It's better to become friends with the Head of Design during the first month.

 6. Don’t stop onboarding after one month.
 Continue to monitor your new hire’s journey with your company, develop their talents and invest in them.
 Consider doing 3 month, 6 month, and 1-year check-ins.

 Employee onboarding process best practices

-1. Have a comprehensive, written, formal onboarding program
+1. Have a comprehensive, written, formal onboarding checklist

-Studies have shown that companies with formal onboarding programs report significantly better rates of retention.
+Studies have shown that companies with formal onboarding checklist report significantly better rates of retention.